 Colonies are typically found in moist or decaying wood where there’s plenty of condensation and poor airflow, including under bathroom tiles, around dishwashers, under roofing, around windows, and under tubs, sinks, and showers.
 However, dry areas like those found in insulation, wall voids, and hollow doors become infested with workers, pupae, and larvae.

 Prevention is key to reducing the possibility of encountering carpenter ant infestations in the house, and the best form of prevention is habitat modification.
 To make homes less favorable to the pests, homeowners should repair weathered or rotted wood and make sure attics and crawl spaces are well ventilated.

 Clean out gutters, keep soil away from wood, and eliminate collections of moisture, as well.
 Firewood stored near building foundations, tree stumps, and debris around yards attract the pests, so individuals should do their best to eliminate them.
 Finally, thoroughly check for cracks around windows and doors and seal any openings.

 Over-the-counter removal techniques can be sporadically successful but are often ineffective in the long-term without the expertise of professional pest control.
-The challenging task of eliminating carpenter ant nests is best left to Western Pest.
-Our teams have the equipment, products, and experience to effectively remove infestations.
+The challenging task of eliminating carpenter ant nests is best left to professional teams have the equipment, products, and experience to effectively remove infestations.